During Cervical Disk Surgery

 Through the front: anterior approach

 Your surgeon will make a horizontal or vertical incision (about 1 to 3 inches long) on either side of your neck.
 To reach the disk, soft tissue is moved aside.
 All or part of the disk that is irritating the nerve is then removed.
 Your surgeon may remove bone spurs.
 The vertebrae may then be prepared for a fusion.

 After removing a disk from the front, your surgeon may fuse the vertebrae above and below it.
 This limits movement, helping to relieve pressure and pain.
 First, the surgeon enlarges the space between the vertebrae.
-The surgeon then “plugs” the space with a cylinder- or wedge-shaped bone graft.
+The surgeon then "plugs" the space with a plastic or metal cage filled with bone chips or stem cells or a cylinder- or wedge-shaped bone graft.
 Metal plates may be added.
 As you heal, the graft and vertebrae grow together.
 After fusion, your ability to bend your neck may be slightly restricted.